veryneatperson/aviasales-test-task/README.md

 # 20.04.20 UPDATE

-Since the aviasales server has been down for the last week or so, i create a mocked version of the server (currently with no long-polling but it might be added a bit later)
+Since the aviasales server has been down for the last week or so, i create a mocked version of the server (currently with no long-polling, but it might be added later)

 # Deployed App